valentina-b/ecosio-eco-friendly-cosmetics/README.md

 interaction is done through [the Django admin site](https://docs.djangoproject.com/en/3.1/ref/contrib/admin/), the web app provides more pleasant environment for common tasks such as adding, editing and deleting products or blog posts.

-**IMPORTANT: This project contains real products from existing brands.
+**IMPORTANT (disclaimer): This project contains real products from existing brands.
 Please visit their websites for more information if you wish to purchase them.
 Read more about how and why I've used them for this project in the 'Credits' section.**

 ![App Showcase](readme-files/img-intro.png)